neffo/bing-wallpaper-gnome-extension/README.md

 * fix/test HTTP(S) proxy support (#22)
 * implement localisation for directory names (XDG_*) (#25)

+## Known Issues

+* In China, users are limited to 'Chinese – China', 'English - International' markets (this is the way Bing handles the Chinese market/locale, not an extension 'bug' - sorry)

 ## Requirements

 Gnome 3.18+ (Ubuntu Gnome 16.04+, Fedora 23+)